Containers & Planters March 8, 2026 Updated April 17, 2026

 Different herbs also want different room:

-• Basil and parsley usually benefit from moderate root space because they grow leafy top growth that depends on steady moisture.
+• Basil and parsley usually benefit from moderate to large root space because they grow leafy top growth that depends on steady moisture.

-• Mint often wants enough room to stay vigorous, but it should still be isolated because it spreads aggressively.
+• Mint often wants enough room to stay vigorous, but it must be isolated in its own pot because it spreads aggressively.

-• Thyme and oregano can tolerate somewhat tighter pots than basil, especially in bright conditions, but they still perform better when the root zone is not cramped.
+• Thyme and oregano can tolerate somewhat tighter pots than basil, especially in bright conditions, but perform better when not cramped.

 One Herb Per Pot or Shared Planter?

 Beginners often assume shared planters are automatically more efficient.
 Sometimes they are.
-But they also make the system harder to manage because several herbs may have different growth speed, root behavior, and watering needs inside the same container.
+But they also make the system harder to manage because several herbs may have different growth speeds, root behaviors, and watering needs.

-One herb per pot is often the simplest default because it creates clearer feedback.
+One herb per pot is the simplest default.
+It creates clearer feedback.
 If basil wilts, you know the basil pot needs attention.
-If thyme stays wet too long, you can move only that container or adjust only that watering pattern.
+If thyme stays wet too long, you can move only that container.
 The system becomes easier to observe and easier to correct.

 Shared containers make the most sense when:

-• the planter has enough width and depth to avoid instant crowding
+• The planter has enough width and depth to avoid instant root crowding.

-• the grower understands how fast that planter dries in the actual environment
+• The grower understands exactly how fast that specific planter dries out.

 Drainage Rules That Actually Matter

 Drainage holes are not a detail.
 They are the basic engineering of container growing.
 Roots need both moisture and oxygen.
-If water cannot move through the container and out the bottom, oxygen around the roots declines, and the plant eventually starts showing stress even if the surface still looks normal.
+If water cannot move through the container and out the bottom, oxygen around the roots declines, and the plant essentially drowns in compacted, poor soil.

-This is why a container without drainage holes is almost always the wrong primary pot for herbs.
-Decorative outer pots can still be used, but the growing container inside should drain freely and should not sit in a reservoir of stagnant water for long periods.
+This is why a container without drainage holes is always the wrong primary pot.
+Decorative outer pots can be used, but the growing container inside should drain freely and should never sit in a reservoir of stagnant runoff.

-Container material changes how fast the root zone dries, how heavy the pot becomes, and how practical the system feels in real use.
-No single material is best in every context.
-The right choice depends on the environment and the grower’s routine.
+Container material changes how fast the root zone dries, how heavy the pot becomes, and how practical the system feels.

 Plastic

-Plastic containers are often the most practical option for beginners.
-They are lightweight, affordable, and usually retain moisture better than terracotta.
-That can be especially useful indoors, on shelves, or on balconies where wind and heat increase drying.
-Plastic also makes it easier to move pots for light adjustments or seasonal changes.
+Plastic containers are the most practical option for beginners.
+They are lightweight, affordable, and retain moisture significantly better than terracotta.
+That is especially useful indoors, on shelves, or on balconies where wind and heat increase drying.
+If you are reading How to Set Up a Small-Space Herb Garden, plastic is a great baseline.

 Terracotta